shanghongxie/INL/README.md

   source('~/INLApproxHardThrRcode.R')

-### To implement the proposed method with exact calculation of posterior expectation of latent variables, source the following R files
+### To implement the proposed method with exact calculation of posterior expectation of latent variables, source the following files

   sourceCpp('~/INLDirectC.cpp')